LamAnnieV/D1_Manual_Elastic_Beanstalk_Flask_App_Deployment/README.md

 ## Step #3 and Step #4:  Use Jenkins to Auto Build and Test Application

-Log into Jenkins create a build Annie_L for the application from GitHub Repository https://github.com/LamAnnieV/Deployment_01.git
+Log into Jenkins create a build Annie_L for the application from GitHub Repository https://github.com/LamAnnieV/Deployment_01.git and run the build

-### RUN THE BUILD
+### Results

 ![Build](D01_Jenkins_Results.jpg)